Vyral/base-template/_posts/2019-03-28-will-home-prices-be-on-the-rise-this-year-in-san-franciso.md

 {% include youtube.html %}

-Today on “The Real Estate Market Minute,” I’ll be going over why home prices will soon be going up in the San Francisco real estate market.
+Today on “The Real Estate Market Minute,” I’ll be going over why home prices will soon be going up in the San Francisco real estate market.&nbsp;

 In 2004, Google went public and created 1,000 new millionaires.
 The same thing happened when Facebook went public in 2012. **In 2019, however, experts are expecting around 5,000 new millionaires to be created.** These will come from companies such as Airbnb, Lyft, Pinterest, and Uber.